 Typical Rates For Common Appliances and Services

 Let's take a look at some average ranges of GPM for typical household fixtures and appliances.
-In some cases, GPM is not the appropriate figure for the type of service, and I have noted the rating change.
+In some cases, GPM is not the appropriate figure for the type of service, and the rating changes have been noted.

 |Service||GPM or As Noted|

 |Showerhead||2.5 - 7|